Borderline personality disorder

 Causes, incidence, and risk factors

-The causes of borderline personality disorder (BPD) are unknown.
+Cause of borderline personality disorder is unknown.
 Genetic, family, and social factors are thought to play roles.

 Risk factors for BPD include: